Home

 Custom Search

-Defining market size and market share usually occurs during the market segmentation and target marketing phases of the marketing plan.
+Therefore, defining market size and market share usually occurs during the market segmentation and target marketing phases of the marketing plan.

-What is Market Share?
-And How is Market Size Defined?
+How is Market Size Defined?

-• For example, if you have an industrial product for sale – let's use remanufactured engines as an example – what is your market?
+• For example, if you have an industrial product for sale: let's use remanufactured engines as an example; what is your market?

-• You need to include not only the obvious – automotive shops; but also individuals who like to re-build cars; in-house service centers for large transit corporations, or automotive fleets; or even marine shops; industrial construction sites; and so on.
+• You need to include not only the obvious (automotive shops); but also individuals who like to re-build cars; in-house service centers for large transit corporations, or automotive fleets; or even marine shops; industrial construction sites; and so on.
 Do not narrow your market too much; unless it truly is a very niche product.

 • Then decide the geographic territory that you do, or will, operate in.